 Investing in Our Future Workforce

-The Lane Workforce Partnership’s Workforce Innovation and Opportunity Act (WIOA) youth/young adult services are provided through contracts with Lane County school districts, non-profit agencies, and public entities.
-The programs help youth/young adults (ages 14-24 years) to gain work readiness, academic, and occupational skills.
-These services are designed to enhance their prospects for success as they transition from school to additional education or work.
+Lane Workforce Partnership’s Workforce Innovation and Opportunity Act (WIOA) youth/young adult services are delivered by Connected Lane County, a contracted organization.
+Lane County’s youth and young adults aged 14-24 receive comprehensive support in developing work readiness, academic, and occupational skills.
+These services are designed to enhance their prospects for success as they make the transition from school to further education or employment.